frosty-bsd/new-lectures/README.md

 * **2.** Write a program in C and Assembly that simulates a simple computer with a CPU, a memory, and a set of registers.
 The program should be able to execute a custom assembly language, and provide basic debugging features such as disassembling, stepping through instructions, and examining memory and registers.
 * **3.** Implement a C program that generates optimized x86 assembly code for a given C function, using techniques such as inlining, loop unrolling, and register allocation.
 The program should be able to handle a variety of C constructs, such as loops, branches, function calls, and arrays.

 *Notes: At least two projects are mandatory.
 First one must be done by everybody.
 You can choose between number 2 and number 3.
-The ones who will finish all 3 projects will receive more points at the final grade.*
+The ones who will finish all 3 projects will receive more points at the overall score.*

 ## Week #6
 * **Topic:** *Advanced techniques in C programming*